 pnpm self-update

-If pnpm reports that a newer release is available, the same command upgrades the standalone binary in place.
-The username portion of the store path will match your own account.
+If pnpm is already current, the command reports that the active version does not need an update.
+If a newer release is available, it upgrades the standalone binary in place.

 Update Corepack-Managed pnpm on Ubuntu